 Creative projects that blur the boundaries between digital art and photography may be pretty common, albeit somewhat controversial these days.
 But once in a while, we come across bodies of work that are simply surprising and amazing, it doesn’t matter how they were made.
 Today, we bring you one such collection of images, by New York-based Alexander Berdin-Lazursky.

 What Alexander does exactly is a little challenging to decipher, but he has at least cited photography, fashion, and interaction design as his creative disciplines of choice.
 A quick look around his portfolio definitely reflects his expertise and interest in the first two.
 His most recent project, Colors Loves Neon, appears to be a heady mish-mash of moody portraits, futuristic fashion, and strange graphic design elements.

 What I find most noteworthy about this set is that it seamlessly blends all these components to create a mysterious mood.
 There are indeed touches of neon red as the title suggests, but somehow, I feel that it’s not the main point of the collection.
-Neon can be the faint glow that lights up the subject.
-It can be a name for the strange futuristic mood that surrounds the entire portrait set.
-Whatever it is, the whole combination seems to work in this mysteriously captivating portrait work.
+Neon can be the faint glow lighting the subject.
+It can also be a name for the strange futuristic mood surrounding the entire portrait set.
+Whatever it is, the combination seems to work in this mysteriously captivating portrait work.

 I highly recommend browsing through his Behance portfolio to see more of this unique visual style by Alexander Berdin-Lazursky.